-I represent claimants in a wide range of cases from surgical or pharmaceutical error to complex stroke and cancer delay cases.
-I have a particular interest in oncology and neurology-related cases.
+Sam represents people in a wide range of clinical negligence cases including surgical and pharmaceutical errors to complex stroke and cancer delay cases.

-I also work with vulnerable clients, such as protected parties, who are otherwise unable to manage their own matters and affairs.
-I often represent families on behalf of patients who have passed away.
+He has particular interest in oncology and neurology-related cases and often works for vulnerable clients, such as protected parties, who are otherwise unable to manage their own matters and affairs.
+M and represents families on behalf of patients who have passed away.

-However, my proudest professional achievement is successfully representing the estate of a gentlemen who passed away after being diagnosed with cancer.
+My proudest professional achievement was successfully representing the estate of a gentlemen who passed away after being diagnosed with cancer.
 The cancer was not detected for a number of years despite a revealing test result.
 Independent expert witnesses were able to show that the cancer should have been detected sooner and that had been detected sooner surgical excision would have cured it.
 The deceased would still be alive, supporting his wife and two children.
 The case settled for a significant six figure sum.
-It was extremely rewarding to help support and rebuild the families lives.
+It was extremely rewarding to help support and rebuild the family’s lives.